 Fall in Sunset Country is one of the best times to visit this magical region.
 Just a few hours east of Winnipeg, this vast Northern Ontario landscape incorporates bustling urban destinations like Thunder Bay as well as friendly waterfront towns like Sioux Narrows - Nestor Falls and Kenora on scenic Lake of the Woods.
 Here you'll find all your favourite autumn experiences–cool evenings by the fire with wood smoke in the air, fish fries with friends, and bright fall foliage wherever you turn.
-We're rounded up some of the best (and most suprising) reasons you'll want to plan your to visit Sunset Country this fall.
+We're rounded up some of the best (and most surprising) reasons you'll want to plan to visit Sunset Country this fall.

-Walleyes are big and fat in the fall.
+Walleyes get big and fat in the fall.
 Smallies aren't as active in the winter and will go after whatever you throw at them before ice-up.
 Northern pike have moved to rocky shorelines, and muskie anglers can enjoy fishing right up until December 15—however, the launches are typically frozen by then!

 2. Fewer crowds

 School has started, and the cottagers have gone home - this means there are fewer people around this time of year.
 So if you’d like to have a lake all to yourself or a quieter camp, now is the time to head out!

 Only the diehards come out to play, and it's a great time to hire a guide to take you into some true trophy fish territory!

 3. No bugs